 If parents can come to a mutual agreement about how parental responsibilities, including both significant decision-making responsibilities and parenting time, will be allocated in a manner that is in the best interests of the child, the court does not need to allocate parental responsibilities.
 However, if the parents can not come to an agreement, then the court will make a decision about what is in the best interests of the child and will allocate parental responsibilities according to that standard.

 Do you have questions about child custody or the allocation of parental responsibilities?
 A compassionate Chicago child custody attorney can assist you.
-Contact the Arami Law Office to get started on your case with an experienced advocate.
+Contact Arami Law to get started on your case with an experienced advocate.

 How did we do?